-The event has been a part of the tours schedule since 1968 and during this time it has had many different title sponsors including the Southern Farm Bureau Classic, The Viking Classic and the True South Classic, before Sanderson Farms took over duties in 2013.
+The event has been a part of the tours calendar since 1968 and during this time it has had many different title sponsors including the Southern Farm Bureau Classic, The Viking Classic and the True South Classic, before Sanderson Farms took over duties in 2013.

 The tournament has always been played in Mississippi.

 From inception up to 1994 it was played in Hattiesburg before then moving to Annandale Golf Club, which hosted the event up to 2013, before the Country Club of Jackson took over from the 14/15 season.

 Up until 2019 the event had been an opposite field event running alongside the WGC HSBC Champions in China, however 2019 saw the tournament move forward to September as the second event of the new PGA Tour season and it keeps this slot in the new Fall format.

 With the event following straight on from the Ryder Cup there is no surprise that with the exception of Ludvig Aberg who arrives here surely running on fumes in a quest to climb the Fedex rankings, there is no sign of any of the games big names.

 It is the young superstar Swede then who is a clear market leader followed by the inform Eric Cole, Stephan Jaeger and Emiliano Grillo.

 The Country Club of Jackson Course is a par 72 measuring just over 7400yds.

 The greens are Champion Ultra Dwarf Bermuda, comparable to that which are found at TPC Southwind, Sedgefield CC, Quail Hollow since 2017 and the Robert Trent Jones Trail host of the Barbasol from 2015-17.

 The course was originally opened in 1962 before undergoing a redesign in 2008 under the guidance of John Fought.